pbailis/cassandra-pbs/README.md

 This is a clean rewrite of the code we used in our [tech report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2012/EECS-2012-4.pdf).
-The main purpose of this Cassandra branch accompanying analysis code is to provide a concise, readable implementation of PBS in a real data store.
+The main purpose of this Cassandra fork and accompanying analysis code is to provide a concise, readable implementation of PBS in a real data store.
 We've favored patch brevity over optimizations that might be worthwhile someday (e.g., wire protocol changes).
 We've done some